-Rwanda Project, Source: Rwanda National Police

-Armenia, Source: UNICEF, Armenia
+Rwanda Project, Source: Rwanda National Police Armenia, Source: UNICEF, Armenia

 We Enhance Government Capacities

-02

-THIS IS WHAT WE ARE DOING TO BETTER THE SAFETY OF ROAD INFRASTRUCTURE OUR MISSION IS TO HELP GOVERNMENTS CREATE SAFE, INCLUSIVE, AND SUSTAINABLE ROAD CONDITIONS FOR ALL, ESPECIALLY THOSE MOST VULNERABLE.
+OUR MISSION IS TO HELP GOVERNMENTS CREATE SAFE, INCLUSIVE, AND SUSTAINABLE ROAD CONDITIONS FOR ALL.
+ESPECIALLY THOSE MOST VULNERABLE.

-The implementation of the pilot project will be starting in 2024.
-In Kenya, our project tackles safety in multiple ways.
-In 2023, roundabouts in Mombasa gained pedestrian crossings and signage, while Nairobi's central business district saw parking spaces transformed for pedestrians and cyclists and streets converted to one-way for safety.
-In Zambia, six schools from Lusaka's urban area, identified as traffic hotspots during the 2021 International Road Assessment Programme (iRAP), have implemented road safety infrastructure such as signs, barricades and 11 km of bicycle lane and pedestrian paths.
-In Tanzania, our award-winning project supported the review and update of the National Strategy and Action Plan on Road Safety and the National Road Design Standards and Guidelines, ensuring they address road safety for all road users.
-We trained over 500 Tanzanians, including government officials, to conduct road safety audits, ensuring new projects prioritise safety.
-Additionally, 15 officials became certified as Road Safety Auditors in 2023.
-Assessing the strengths and weaknesses of current infrastructure management systems has also led to improved national strategies by the government.
-Building local capacity is an essential component for the UN Road Safety Fund.
-In Kenya, the project contributed to developing guidelines for Sustainable Urban Mobility Plans, encouraging safe and healthy transportation options across the region.
-In Colombia, our project delivers participatory road safety education workshops.
-This approach empowers municipalities and local communities to find low-cost, high-impact road safety solutions collaboratively.
-Road traffic crashes aren't just a human tragedy, they inflict a massive economic burden - an estimated \$1.8 trillion annually, equivalent to 10-12% of global GDP.
+Road traffic crashes aren't just a human tragedy, they inflict a massive economic burden - an estimated \$1.8 trillion, equivalent to 10-12% of global GDP.
 These preventable crashes disproportionately impact developing countries, where pedestrians, cyclists, and motorcyclists lack proper infrastructure protection.
 The UN Road Safety Fund is actively addressing this challenge.
 Our mission is to help governments create safe, inclusive, and sustainable road conditions for all, especially those most vulnerable.
 We achieve this through multi-sectoral partnerships that fund projects around the world.
 These projects focus on building safe road infrastructure from the ground up.
 Safe road infrastructure prioritises the safety of all users, not just drivers, by eliminating or minimizing risks.
 This means planning, designing, building, and operating roads that enable everyone to get around safely, including those using public transport, walking, or cycling.
 For example, our project in Mozambique carried out in 2023, played a key role in developing a new National Road Safety Master Plan.
 The plan prioritised the protection of vulnerable road users and the environment by including features such as crosswalks, cycle lanes, and other public spaces for safe road use.
 In Ethiopia, our project utilizes "pop-up" community demonstration interventions to change infrastructure and support pedestrians, cyclists, and other non-motorized transport users in various cities.
 Additionally, with our support, the city of Addis Ababa secured international funding for a 40 km cycling network expansion.
 In Afghanistan, our project "People Friendly Streets" is a powerful initiative for Afghan cities.
 We tackle road safety and mobility, prioritizing the needs of pedestrians and cyclists.
 The project garnered support from the city mayors, who, upon attending the launch programmes, emphasised the importance of road safety measures.
 Designed safer urban streets with proposed traffic calming measures were developed for Kabul and Mazar-e-Sharif.